 Important - If you are buying new made-to-measure blinds or curtains, ask the supplier to show you what safety features are available and make sure you use them.

-A national mandatory standard regulating the supply of ‘corded internal window coverings’ applies to retailers and other suppliers.
-From 1 January 2015, a second national mandatory standard imposes requirements on people or companies who install corded internal window coverings, in trade or commerce, to bring installations in line with existing requirements for suppliers of these products.
-Find out more from the Product Safety Australia Blinds, curtains and window fittings page.
+From 1 January 2015, a second national mandatory standard requires people or companies who install corded internal window coverings, in trade or commerce, to bring installations in line with existing requirements for suppliers of these products.
+Go to the <blinds and curtains page> on the <Product Safety Australia website> for more information.

 Before you start, check that your blinds will still work with cut cords and that it won't void your warranty.